lawnstripes/lawnstripes.github.io/index.md

 If there is interest in the source code, I can upload it to github as well.

 ## Results
-To my pleasent surprise, the average speeds on Washington Ave (at least on the 65' in front of my house) are just about at the speed limit.
+To my surprise, the average speeds on Washington Ave (at least on the 65' in front of my house) are just about at the speed limit.
 It seems to me that the perception of speed on the street likely enabled by the lack of markings, defined curbcuts, all of the things which were spoken to during the previous meetings.
 The table below shows the average speed and count of vehicles during each day of the week for the period 3/1 - 3/14.

 | Day | Avg Speed (mph) | Avg Cars |
 | --- | --- | --- |